Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) Comparison

 NSAIDs work by suppressing the production of prostaglandins.
 Prostaglandins are chemical messengers that mediate inflammation, fever and the sensation of pain.
 NSAIDs block the production of prostaglandins by inhibiting the action of an enzyme, cyclooxygenase (COX).
 This enzyme is responsible for converting precursor acids into prostaglandins.

-Prostaglandins formed via COX-1 activity control renal perfusion, promote platelet aggregation and provide gastroprotection by regulating mucous secretion.
-Prostaglandins formed via COX-2 activity mediate pain, inflammation, fever and inhibit platelet aggregation.
+Prostaglandins generated by COX-1 promote platelet aggregation, control renal function, and provide gastroprotection by regulating mucous secretion.
+Prostaglandins generated by COX-2 mediate pain, inflammation, fever and inhibit platelet aggregation.

-In the periphery NSAIDs work by decreasing the sensitivity of the nociceptor to painful stimuli induced by heat, trauma, or inflammation.
+In the periphery NSAIDs work by decreasing the sensitivity of the nociceptor to painful stimuli induced by heat, injury, or inflammation.
 In the central nervous system, they are thought to function as antihyperalgesics and block the increased transmission of repetitive incoming signals to higher centers.
 In effect, they modulate perception of pain caused by repetitive stimulation from the periphery.
-Since they function by modulation of the perception of pain, they may be useful when given in the preoperative period and may reduce the need for postoperative analgesia.
+Since they function by modulation of the perception of pain, NSAIDs may be useful in the preoperative period and may reduce the need for postoperative analgesia14.